FBI Criminal Justice Information Services Division

-The Criminal Justice Information Services Division (or CJIS) is a division of the United States Federal Bureau of Investigation (FBI) located in Clarksburg, West Virginia.
+The Criminal Justice Information Services Division (CJIS) is a division of the United States Federal Bureau of Investigation (FBI) located in Clarksburg, West Virginia.
 The CJIS was established in February 1992 and is the largest division of the FBI.

-According to the FBI, the CJIS is a high-tech hub providing state-of-the-art tools and services to law enforcement, national security/intelligence community partners, and the general public.
+The CJIS provides services such as crime statistics and criminal background checks to law enforcement, national security and intelligence partners, and the general public.